jamieallen59/roombaa/README.md

 [Roombaa]
 ===========

 Here's my answer to the Roomba question.
-If you don't know what that is, don't worry, and move along.
+If you don't know what that is, don't worry, move along, nothing to see here.

 To download the code, call these commands in this order in your CLI:
 ```